Borne government: Change of the composition of the government in July 2023

 In April 2023, speaking in the immediate aftermath of the contentious debates over his pension system reform, President Macron asked his government for a "hundred days of appeasement and action", citing ecology, work, social progress, justice and republican order as top priorities for the next months and told the Nation that he would assess the progress made at the end of the political period.
 Additionally, Macron again invited Prime Minister Borne to broaden her parliamentary support by forging "new coalitions and alliances" since her government found itself 38 shy of an overall majority in Parliament as a result of the June 2022 legislative election.

 Despite rumors about a potential change of prime minister at the end of the 100-day period, on 17 July 2023, the Élysée Palace confirmed reports that Macron had asked Borne to remain in office and invited her to make proposals for a government reshuffle.

 On 20 July 2023, a change in the composition of the government was announced.

 Change of the composition of the government in September 2023/October 2023

 In September 2023, State Secretary for Citizenship Sonia Backès resigned after being defeated in the 2023 Senate election.
 She was replaced on 10 October 2023 by Sabrina Agresti-Roubache, who gained the Citizenship portfolio in addition to Cities Portfolio.

 Change of the composition of the government in December 2023

-In December 2023, Health Minister Aurélien Rousseau resigned from the government over his opposition to the "controversial" immigration bill passed by the French Parliament and backed by the Cabinet.
+In December 2023, Health Minister Aurélien Rousseau resigned from the government over his opposition to the "controversial" immigration bill passed by the French Parliament and backed by the government.
 Hours later, Agnès Firmin-Le Bodo was appointed as Minister of Health and Prevention.